Coronavirus (COVID-19) update: ODS offices remain operational. Please call if you need a public defender. More Info

 If you are incarcerated after your arrest, an intake investigator from the Office of Defense Services will interview you and an attorney from the Public Defender’s Office (PDO) or the Office of Conflicts Counsel (OCC) will be appointed to represent you.

 If you are released after your arrest, please call the below numbers and speak to the representative on the phone or leave a voicemail and someone will promptly return your call.
+You may also request an intake interview using the link below.

 In order for an adult to qualify for legal services, the individual must be charged with a crime in which incarceration may be imposed as a penalty and found to be indigent.
 An interview with an intake investigator will be required to determine eligibility.
 Please bring a paystub to the interview.
 If you are receiving unemployment compensation, social security/disability or other public assistance, please bring proof of these assistance payments to the interview.
 If you are found eligible, an attorney from the PDO or OCC will be appointed to represent you.
 All minors are automatically eligible for representation and will be appointed an attorney from the PDO or OCC after completing an intake interview.
 Our intake locations are listed below.